Storage and disposal

 Contingency storage ponds

 Northland soils are often saturated from May through to October.
-It is therefore recommended that enough storage is provided to hold all effluent generated over that period.
+It is therefore a requirement that enough storage is provided to hold all wastewater generated over that period.

-- Ponds at or near empty prior to winter.
+- Having the pond/s at or near empty by May.

-- Store effluent when soil conditions are not suitable for land application.
+- Store wastewater when soil conditions are not suitable for land application.

 - Divert as much stormwater as is practical – particularly when rain is forecast.